-Plywood panels shall be preservative treated softwood and shall comply with the requirements stated in Clauses 7.5.1 to 7.5.8, inclusive.
+Plywood panels shall be preservative treated either softwood or hardwood and shall comply with the requirements stated in Clauses 7.5.1 to 7.5.6, inclusive.

-Plywood panels shall conform to the requirements of reflective type fences in Clause 7.1.8.1.
+Plywood panels shall conform to the requirements of reflective type fences in Clause 7.1.8.3.